-The resistance to RIF in current study is largely attributed to nucleotide substitutions in an 81-bp core region of the rpoB gene as confirmed by Telents 17,18 and Pietzka et al., 20.
-In contrast, resistance to INH occurs by mutations in several genes, in particular inhA and katG, and to a lesser extent in ahpC, oxyR, kasA, fur A and $ndh^{18,21}$.
-RIF's resistance in this study (3.2%) is regarded as a proxy for MDR-TB as a large proportion of RIF resistant strains have INH resistance as described by Caws et al.,22, Ramaswamg and Mussen23, Rieder et al.,24, Aziz25, Sau et al.,26.
+The resistance to RIF in our study is largely attributed to nucleotide substitutions in an 81-bp core region of the rpoB gene as confirmed by Telents ^{17,18} and Pietzka et al. 20.
+In contrast, resistance to INH occurs by mutations in several genes, in particular inhA and katG, and to a lesser extent in ahpC, oxyR, kasA, furA and ndh ^{18,21}.
+RIF's resistance in our study (3.2%) is regarded as a proxy for MDR-TB as a large proportion of RIF resistant strains have INH resistance as described by Caws et al. 22, Ramaswamg and Mussen 23, Rieder et al. 24, Aziz 25, Sau et al. 26.
 What's more, theoretically, if RIF's resistance and MDR-TB were perfectly correlated, then detection of MDR-TB in Yemen would be sufficient with a single rapid test that detects RIF's resistance.
 As well, similarly, other parts of the world have also reported that RFR is not uncommon.
-Sanders et al., 27 reported that levels of drug resistance in Bujumbura are higher than average for Africa and most worrying was the appearance of

-MDR-TB and RFR in new cases.
-Traore et al., 28 studied a large number of MTB complex clinical isolates from diverse countries to detect RFR.
-Traore et al., 28 reported a median of 4.6% RFR with the highest prevalence in Western Europe.
-Pablos-Mendez et al., 29 performed anti-TB drug resistance surveillance (WHO) in 19 different countries and reported RFR in all.
+Sanders et al. 27 reported that levels of drug resistance in Bujumbura are higher than average for Africa and most worrying was the appearance of MDR-TB and RFR in new cases.
+Traore et al. 28 studied a large number of MTB complex clinical isolates from diverse countries to detect RFR.
+He reported a median of 4.6% RFR with the highest prevalence in Western Europe.
+Pablos-Mendez et al. 29 performed anti-TB drug resistance surveillance (WHO) in 19 different countries and reported RFR in all.
 A median of 1.5% was noted, with the highest rate of 6.9% being reported from both Thailand and Dominican Republic.
-In comparison to the above studies, the current study reports a similar range of RFR
+In comparison to the above studies, we report a similar range of RFR.

 In the current study, males were more likely to have RFR than females.
-This result is similar to that reported from Africa in which males have shown higher prevalence rates of RIF than females29.
-However, to the best of our knowledge, gender as a specific risk factor for RIF has not previously been documented in Yemen by others30.
+This result is similar to that reported from Africa in which males have shown higher prevalence rates of RIF than females 19.
+However, to the best of our knowledge, gender as a specific risk factor for RIF has not previously been documented in Yemen by others 30.